wp-plugins/cp-import/readme.txt

 == Description ==

-CURRENTLY IN DEVELOPEMENT.
-NOT READY TO USE!!!!

 CP Import allows you to move your newspaper from College Publisher to Wordpress in a snap.

 CP Import will import your articles, sections, authors, and media into Wordpress without you breaking a sweat.

-Simply install and activate this plugin, navigate to Tools -> Import, click on "College Publisher" and follow the on screen directions, and you'll be up an running in about an hour.
+Simply install and activate this plugin, navigate to Tools -> CP Import and follow the on screen directions, and you'll be up an running in about two hours.

 This plugin currently only supports export files from CP 4.
 It is untested with CP 5.

 == Installation ==

-1. Upload `cp_import.php` to the `/wp-content/plugins/` directory
+1. Upload the `cp_import/` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Navigate to Tools -> Import -> College Publisher and follow the on-screen insturctions
+3. Navigate to Tools -> CP Import and follow the on-screen insturctions

 == Frequently Asked Questions ==

 = Did College Publisher write this plugin? =

 No. This plugin was written by John Luetke (johnl1479) to aid in the Marquette Tribune's move from College Publisher to Wordpress.
-The College Media Network does not support, or endorse this plugin.
+Niether the College Media Network nor MTV Netowrks support or endorse this plugin.

 = Is this compatible with Wordpress MU? =